 The Master Funding Agreement (MFA) is between the Secretary of State for Education and the company.
 All funding from the Secretary of State, devolved by the Education and Skills Funding Agency (ESFA) through grants, including the General Annual Grant (GAG) for individual schools will go direct to the Trust.
 All funds, including reserves, are held centrally at Trust level.
-The Directors, in conjunction with the Accounting Officer / Chief Executive and the Chief Financial and Operating Officer will oversee the budgets set for each school.
+The Directors, in conjunction with the Accounting Officer / Chief Executive and the Chief Operating Officer will oversee the budgets set for each school.

-The Trust will withhold a central contribution fund.
-The percentage of this will be recommended by the Chief Executive and Chief Financial and Operating Officer and determined by Directors.
+The Trust will retain a central contribution fund.
+The percentage of this will be recommended by the Chief Executive and Chief Operating Officer and determined by Directors.
 The contribution will be reviewed annually.

 Each school is responsible for ensuring that its funding is allocated as set out in their Supplementary Funding Agreement.
-Directors, in conjunction with the Accounting Officer and the Chief Financial and Operating Officer will monitor the use of funds in each Trust school.
+Directors, in conjunction with the Accounting Officer and the Chief Operating Officer will monitor the use of funds in each Trust school.
 They are also responsible for ensuring that the financial and accounting requirements are met as set out in the Academy Trust Handbook (ATH) published by the ESFA.

-Financial governance of the academies is managed by the Chief Financial and Operating Officer through a number of centrally driven processes and controls.
+Financial governance of the academies is managed by the Chief Operating Officer through a number of centrally driven processes and controls.
 To avoid any confusion, inconsistency or duplication of efforts, the LGB's role is focused on the following:

-- The chair of governors working with the Headteacher will submit a brief use of premiums annual report to the Board of Directors highlighting the impact of the use of premiums on pupils. - The chair of governors will attend a mid-year summary financial update meeting and the end of year finance review meeting with the head of school and central team - At the first LGB meeting of the academic and financial year local governors will receive from the Headteacher a summary overview of their school's budget for the new financial year.
+- The Chair of governors working with the Headteacher will submit a brief use of premiums annual report to the Board of Directors highlighting the impact of the use of premiums on pupils. - The Chair of governors will attend a mid-year summary financial update meeting and the end of year finance review meeting with the Headteacher and Trust Central Finance team. - At the first LGB meeting of the academic and financial year local governors will receive from the Headteacher a summary overview of their school's budget for the new financial year.